fspacheco/playground-UlMWyvCJ/lessons/lesson3.md

 printf("%s", dest); /* Output: Look ginable */
 ```

-Care must be taken when using `strncpy` to make sure that strings are NULL terminated.
+**Warning:** Care must be taken when using `strncpy` to make sure that strings are NULL terminated.
 Following is an example of an ill-formed code which doesn't take NULL character into account:

 ```C
 char src[]  = "Look Here"; /* src has 9 + 1 = 10 characters */